How to overtake on country roads… the right way

 Single-lane overtaking is about the most dangerous manoeuvre the average car driver will attempt, so here’s how to do it right.

-Looking ahead and reading the situation – this is the key to almost all driving techniques, and lots of other skills too.
+Looking ahead and reading the situation – This is the key to almost all driving techniques, and lots of other skills too.
 You will not overtake safely if you can’t assess road conditions and predict driver behaviour.
 You can learn to do this by looking well ahead, past the car(s) in front, and seeing if you can predict what they’ll do; when they will move out, brake, overtake.
 You know you’ve got this right when you’re consistently reacting to things in front of them before they are.
-And you also need to do the same for cars behind; try and predict when you’ll be overtaken for example.
+And you also need to do the same for cars behind; try and predict when you’ll be overtaken, for example.

 The first question: should I even overtake?

-Consider overtaking as a bonus, something you do if you can, not something you always assume is can be done.
+Consider overtaking as a bonus, something you do if you can, not something you always assume can be done.

 Often it’s just not safely possible, so you have no choice but to hang back or maybe take that break you were thinking about.
 If you must overtake, then see when then next overtaking lane is coming up, or perhaps a country town with dual lanes through the centre.